How to Format Cells using GetStyle and SetStyle Methods

 Sometimes, developers need to apply the same formatting on rows or columns.
 Applying formatting on cells one by one often takes longer and is not a good solution.
 To address this issue, Aspose.Cells provides a simple, fast way discussed in detail in this article.

 Aspose.Cells provides a class, the Workbook that represents a Microsoft Excel file.
 The Workbook class contains a Worksheets collection that allows access to each worksheet in the Excel file.
 A worksheet is represented by the Worksheet class.
 The Worksheet class provides a Cells collection.
 The Cells collection provides a Rows collection.

-Formatting a Row
+How to Format a Row

 Each item in the Rows collection represents a Row object.
 The Row object offers the ApplyStyle method used to set the row’s formatting.
 To apply the same formatting to a row, use the Style object.
 The steps below show how to use it.

 - Add a Style object to the Workbook class by calling its CreateStyle method.

 - Set the Style object’s properties to apply formatting settings.

 - Make the relevant attributes ON for the StyleFlag object.

 - Assign the configured Style object to the Row object.